 A child with polydactyly has extra fingers or toes.
 Usually, a child has the extra digit next to the thumb, big toe, little finger, or little toe.

-Causes: As a fetus develops in the womb, the hand or foot starts out in the shape of a paddle.
+Causes: As a baby develops in the mother's uterus, the hand or foot starts out in the shape of a paddle.
 The paddle splits into separate fingers or toes.
 In some cases, too many fingers or toes form.

 Diagnosis: The extra digit may be connected by skin, muscle, or bone.
-Your healthcare provider may take an X-ray to see how much bone is involved.
-This determines how or if surgery is done.
+Your baby's healthcare provider may take an X-ray to see how much bone is involved.
+This determines how or if surgery is needed.

 Treatment: Polydactyly is often treated with surgery to remove the extra digit or digits.
 If there is no bone involved, the extra digit may be tied off.
 If surgery is needed, the surgeon usually waits until the child is age 6 months or older.
 This makes the surgery safer for the child.